Workflow

 As Karl likes to say, mediation is not just what we do on the day we get together.

-These are some common questions we receive about how we do telemediation.
-If you don't find the answers you're looking for here, by all means, email or call Alyson for help.
+These are some common questions we receive about how we do Online Mediation.
+If you don't find the answers you're looking for here, by all means, email or call Carolina for help.
 We'll be adding to this list as we can and look forward to making your experience with us as simple and easy as possible.

 What is your approach to virtual conferences and hearings?